Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Introduction

 For impossibility results that concern lock-freedom, we define a \emph{contest} object in which, similarly to \emph{id-consensus}~\cite{Chandra1996}, the id of one among several \emph{competitor} processes is picked.
-However, in the contest object a single, non-competing process, is the \emph{referee} who picks the winner and is the only one knowing this information.
-The contest object admits a decisive linearizable implementation from reads and writes (Theorem~\ref{thm:contest-from-read-write}).
+However, in the contest object a single, non-competing process is the \emph{referee} who picks the winner and is the \emph{only one knowing this information}.
+Unlike agreement tasks, competitor processes in a contest object do not need to agree on an outcome and always return the same response; only a single distinguished process observes the result of the competition.
+Indeed, the contest object admits a decisive linearizable implementation from reads and writes (Theorem~\ref{thm:contest-from-read-write}).

-Our first main contribution is that there is no \emph{lock-free strongly linearizable} implementation for $n$ processes of a contest object from \emph{$(n-2)$-window registers and interfering primitives} (Theorem~\ref{thm:no contest from window}).
+Our first main contribution is that there is no \emph{lock-free strongly linearizable} implementation for~$n$ processes of a contest object from \emph{atomic stacks, $(n-2)$-window registers and interfering primitives} (Theorem~\ref{thm:no contest from window}).
 The class of interfering primitives~\cite{H91} has consensus number two, and includes read, write, test\&set, swap, among other useful primitives.
 The proof relies on a simple valency argument.
-It shows that even relatively strong but non-universal synchronization primitives do not suffice for lock-free strongly linearizable implementations.
+It shows that even relatively strong but non-universal synchronization primitives do not suffice for lock-free strongly linearizable contest implementations.
 We complement this impossibility result by presenting a wait-free strongly linearizable implementation of a contest object from $(n-1)$-window registers (Theorem~\ref{thm:contest-from-window}).

-Since a queue or a stack can be used in a wait-free strongly linearizable implementation of a contest object, it follows that there is no lock-free strongly linearizable implementation of a queue or a stack from $(n-2)$-window registers and interfering primitives (Corollary~\ref{cor:lf sl queue and stack}).
+Since a queue can be used in a wait-free strongly linearizable implementation of a contest object, it follows that there is no lock-free strongly linearizable implementation of a queue from stacks, $(n-2)$-window registers and interfering primitives (Corollary~\ref{cor:lf sl queue and stack}).